Vyral/base-template/_posts/2025-04-25-tulsa-looks-good-on-wompa.md

 ### **A Vision Brought to Life**

 The dream began when Dean Williams, founder of WOMPA, stumbled upon the property and saw its potential.
-Along with his wife Maggie, they've breathed new life into every inch of the space, transforming it into a place that supports **creativity, community, and connection**.
+Along with his wife Maggie, they’ve breathed new life into every inch of the space, transforming it into a place that supports **creativity, community, and connection**.

 Maggie, who also operates her business *Fox Cleaners* from within WOMPA, shares her biggest joy: *“Seeing people’s faces when they walk through the door.
 It’s something you really have to experience for yourself.”*

 ### **Why You Should Visit**

-* **Versatile Spaces**: From private offices (250–4,000 sq ft) to open-concept coworking areas and event space rentals, there's something for every need.
+* **Versatile Spaces**: From private offices (250–4,000 sq ft) to open-concept coworking areas and event space rentals, there’s something for every need.
 * **Community-Focused**: WOMPA isn’t just about space—it’s about **belonging**.
 Membership means becoming part of a supportive, like-minded network.
 * **Always Evolving**: The heart of WOMPA lies in its organic growth.
 As Maggie puts it, *“The success of this place comes from letting it evolve into what the community needs it to be.”*